 After that, I could pull small groups to work on that very skill–but at different levels.
 Again, like with the “half and half” strategy…there is no rule that says that these focus groups need to be equal lengths of time.
 For some of my better problem solvers, I might start with a challenge problem to watch them work, listen to strategies, coach on organization and precision issues, and then send them off to try some more on their own or in partners.

-For a group of students needing more, I could use much simpler problems, walk through them more slowly, model in different ways, and keep the students much longer for extra practice and coaching.
+For a group of students needing more, there are options.
+I could use much simpler problems, walk through them more slowly, model in different ways, or keep the students much longer for extra practice and coaching.
 Like with all the other structures, we just need to make sure the students NOT with us are doing meaningful, independent work!

 Math Menus and Checklists